-There are various ways how Asset Discovery can be deployed, and the best strategy involves some strategic planning.
+There are various ways how Asset Discovery can be deployed, and the best strategy involves some analysis and planning.
+The following principles can guide you along the way:

 Picking good hosting targets